 - Shortlisted candidates are headed by professors from their respective subjects, those who have won will be selected for the PhD.

 Information on the qualification criteria of candidates has come to a conclusion.
-According to this, B.Tech students will have to pass the first semester from eighth semester to eight or more CGPA.
+According to this, B.Tech students will have to pass the first semester from the eighth semester to eight or more CGPA.
 There are currently disagreements on this issue.

 There are many schemes such as Make in India and Skill India.
 There is an urgent need to conduct investigations to meet their goals.
 But activities do not happen at that level.
 IITs are not in the rank of World University ranking because the rank list is one of the parameters behind ‘Research’.
 IIT Classes believe that IITs and IISCs will be engaged in the research of Prime Minister’s Receiving Fellowship will contribute to positive results in world rankings.